golang/tools/gopls/doc/features/transformation.md

 not order the meal.
 Once the user chooses an action, one of two things happens.
 In trivial cases, the action itself contains an edit that the client can directly apply to the file.
-But in most cases, the action contains a [command](../commands.md) to be sent back to the server for its side effects, just as with the command associated with a Code Lens.
+But in most cases the action contains a command, similar to the command associated with a code lens.
 This allows the work of computing the patch to be done lazily, only when actually needed.
 (Most aren't.)
 The server may then compute the edit and send the client a